nnellans/terraform-guide/README.md

   }
 }
 ```
-- So, if your var.List/var.Map has 5 entries, then you'll get 5 different copies of that Inline Block
+- So, if your var.List or var.Map has 5 entries, then you'll get 5 different copies of that Inline Block
 - List variables ARE supported in Inline Blocks `for_each`, but Set variables are NOT.
   - This is confusing:
   - Sets are allowed on resources but not on inline blocks.